 Ladies and gentleman, Comms Express are pleased to introduce ‘Business Central Wireless Manager’ from our friends at Netgear.

-As always Netgear are thinking about the end user and how to make things simple for us.
+As always Netgear is thinking about the end user and how to make things simple for us.
 The service platform Business Central has been conceived to offer small to mid-sized businesses an affordable way to create and administer key IT networking services and network devices.
 Effortlessly!

 Wireless Manager is the first service to be introduced under Business Central and it is great!
-Using Wireless Manager make life easy for businesses with multiple sites such as retail chains, coffee shops and those with several branch offices to roll out the same settings to every location and manage it all centrally.
+Using Wireless Manager makes life easy for businesses with multiple sites such as retail chains, coffee shops and those with several branch offices to roll out the same settings to every location and manage it all centrally.

 Senior director of product management for the NETGEAR Commercial Business Unit, Peter Newton enthused about its capabilities.

 “Having multiple standalone access points is no longer feasible as configuration changes become routine rather than occasional.
-However, for some organizations, the jump to a managed wireless LAN network can become demanding and overly complex for both IT budgets and IT resources.”
+However, for some organisations, the jump to a managed wireless LAN network can become demanding and overly complex for both IT budgets and IT resources.”

 So how does Business Central Wireless Manager work?
 Well all management is performed remotely through a standard web browser.
 Admins can manage wireless SSIDs, configure wireless security settings, control free or fee-paying guest and private Wi-Fi access on the network, and run bandwidth usage reports.
 It allows clear, comprehensive and real-time visibility into the network for total control of evolving service needs.